WiFi DaynaPORT

 - A Macintosh with System 6 or 7 installed or Atari ST.

-- A beta for the is available as well - Wifi Amiga
+- A beta for Amiga is available as well - Wifi Amiga

 Hardware and Wi-Fi Configuration